 Q. HOW MUCH PAINT WILL I NEED?

-To estimate how much paint you will need you need to know; the size of the wall, the coverage of the paint your are using & the number of coats required.
+To estimate how much paint you will need you need to know; the size of the wall, the coverage of the paint you are using and the number of coats required.

 The coverage of Emperor Masonry Paint is 5-6m² per litre and you will need two coats of paint, meaning you will need double the amount of paint you calculate.
 This means that a 10L tub of paint will cover 25-30m² in two coats of paint.